Feedback

 6. Let’s add this as an existing application in nRF Connect for VS Code.

-Go to nRF Connect for VS Code and under the Welcome View, select Add an existing application and select the directory fund_less3_exer1.
+Go to nRF Connect for VS Code and under the Welcome View, select Open an existing application and select the directory fund_less3_exer1.
 Observe the project showing up under the Applications View.

 7. Just like in Lesson 1, select Add Build Configuration by hovering your mouse over the project name in the Applications View and selecting the icon that appears.
 Choose the correct board, then select Build Configuration.

-8. To check the output from the application, you need to configure a terminal emulator on your machine.
+9. To view the output of the application, you need to configure a terminal emulator on your machine.
 You can work in any terminal emulator you want.

-For this course, we are using PuTTY, which can be downloaded from here.
+9.2 To use PuTTY, you can download it from here.
 PuTTY does not require any installation, it is a single executable that you just need to download.

 Note